 If you intend to restrict the release date of your ETD, please submit a restrict thesis release date form to SGS (dated and signed by your graduate unit chair).
 If applicable, include a copy bound inside the front cover of the bound paper copy for your graduate unit.

 Create a Digital Library Repository Account

-digital library repository by entering your student number and email address.
+Log into the digital library repository by entering your student number and email address.
 You must use an official utoronto or graduate unit email account.